 RISK MANAGEMENT

-We have a robust Enterprise Risk Management (ERM) framework focused on identifying, evaluating, prioritising and mitigating all internal and external risks.
-The findings are reported to the Board & Risk Management Committee (RMC).
-The Board and the RMC play an essential role in ensuring that all the relevant risk factors are considered by management and that a strategy is in place to mitigate risks to the greatest extent possible and harness opportunities.
+(RMC).
+The Board and the RMC play an important role to ensure all the relevant risk factors, are considered by the management, and a strategy is in place to mitigate risks to the extent possible and harness opportunities.
 Our framework is underpinned by a risk management policy as recommended by the RMC and approved by the Board.

 INTERNAL FINANCIAL CONTROL